-The holidays are just around the corner, so I thought I would share this holiday gift guide from Fair Fashionista.
-The items at Fair Fashionista are made in collaboration with social businesses in Cambodia, Nepal and Thailand, committed to providing good conditions for their employees, a fair salary and a minimal waste of resources.
-Your gift purchase have a positive impact that goes far beyond the holidays, which makes giving a gift an even more joyful experience.
+The holidays are just around the corner, so I thought I would share this holiday gift guide from Mitzie Mee Shop where I am selling products from Fair Fashionista.
+The products from Fair Fashionista are made in collaboration with social businesses in Cambodia and Thailand, committed to providing good conditions for their employees, a fair salary and reducing waste of resources.
+Your gift purchase have a positive impact that goes far beyond the holidays, which makes gifting an even more joyful experience.

 Handwoven Tea Towels